trinidad/trinidad/README.md

 Since version **1.4.0** Trinidad supports 2 reload strategies :

 * **restart** (default) synchronous reloading (exposed by Tomcat).
-This strategy pauses incoming requests while it reloads the application and than serves them once ready (or timeouts if it takes too long).
+This strategy pauses incoming requests while it reloads the application and then serves them once ready (or timeouts if it takes too long).
 It has been chosen as the default strategy since **1.4.0** due it's more predictable memory requirements.